-Intrauterine growth restriction is when babies aren’t growing adequately inside the womb.
-It’s difficult to say exactly how much a fetus weighs when it’s inside the mother, but if its estimate weight is below the 10th percentile, it’s considered to have IUGR.
+It’s difficult to say exactly how much a fetus weighs when it’s inside the mother, but if its estimated weight is below the 10th percentile, it’s considered to have IUGR.
 Babies with IUGR may be born small and/or undernourished.

 Risks of IUGR

-IUGR can put the baby at risk for certain complications during pregnancy, birth, and even after delivery.
-Some of these risks are:
+IUGR can put the baby at risk for complications during pregnancy, birth, and even after delivery.
+Some of these risks include:

 - Low birth weight

 - Difficulty enduring the stresses of natural vaginal birth

 - Meconium aspiration.
 These are breathing problems caused by the newborn inhaling its first stool, which can be prematurely expelled during a stressful labor, instead of after birth.